humanmade/altis-cloud/docs/backups.md

 ## Manual Snapshot

-Manual snapshots of both the database or uploaded files can be performed at any time, via Vantage.
+Manual snapshots of both the database or uploaded files can be performed at any time, via the Altis Dashboard.
 Manual snapshots are a ZIP archive containing a `mysqldump` SQL file and all the uploaded files.
 Manual backups are retained indefinitely.
 It's generally recommended to do a manual backup before any major event or migration.
 Restoring is typically quicker from a manual backup than an automated, point in time backup procedure.

 ## Restore Process